redgis/visualStudioCodeEwam/README.md

 ## Upcoming tasks

+- [ ] dependencies and project Repository should also remove files that don't correspond to classes anymore
 - [ ] Implement contextual commands
 - [ ] Add watch on bundleIndex.json ?
 Yes : refresh cache because files may appear and or change bundle location.
 - [ ] Forbid Class/module checkout/modification for dependencies <= maybe, useless since dependencies are checked in (and should be kept by integrator), thus in readonly